LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/validation-controller.rst

       return "redirect:";
    }

-Here, we have added ``Errors errors`` to our handler method.
+Here, we have added ``Errors errors`` to our handler.
 This object has a boolean method, ``.hasErrors()`` that we can use to check for the existence of validation errors.
 If there are validation errors, we return the form again, along with a simple message for the user.
 This message can be displayed in the ``events/create`` template by adding some code above the form:

 .. sourcecode:: html